Roca Cup: History

 The competition was created by former President of Argentina, General Julio Argentino Roca, in 1913.
 A football enthusiast, Roca was at the time the Argentine ambassador in Brazil and felt matches between both countries would create a healthy rivalry and help the sport to develop.
 The Cup would be played each year in a different country, a fact that was actually kept in spite of the many changes to the Cup's format.

 Roca donated a trophy to dissident body Federación Argentina de Football ("Argentine Football Federation" – FAF) and it was agreed that the competition would be played for three consecutive years in a single-leg format and the country with two wins would conquer the trophy forever.
 But in 1915 the FAF merged with Argentine Football Association, and the following matches were not played.
 In 1922, the Brazilian Football Confederation agreed to play the competition again, which Brazil won for the second time, and thus claimed the Roca Cup ownership, even though Argentina beat them the following year.
+Many sources say the 1922 match would not be a Class A match, because Brazil played with their B team; the brazilian first team played the same day the 1922 Copa America final vs. Paraguay).
+Argentine Football Association do not consider this match as official.